BUYING A MACHINE FAQs

 10) Do you offer a discount for multiple machine purchases?

-Yes - if you would like to purchase more than one machine please contact our office.
+Yes - if you would like to purchase four or more machines, please contact our office.

 11) I bought a Silent Partner machine and told all my pals about it.
 Now they are buying one too!
 Do you offer any incentives for referrals?